 Where larger organizations have taken the lead on an issue–such as, for example, the Power Past Coal coalition–the 350 Seattle workgroup dedicated to the same issue will work with them collaboratively so that information flows easily and efforts are not duplicated.

 350 Seattle is committed to nonviolence, inspired by the spirits of Gandhi, Martin Luther King, Jr., and countless others before us.
 We act with dignity and treat others with respect; we do not engage in violence or property damage.
-Healing the damage we’ve done to the planet will require all the energy, creativity, and dedication we’ve got; only nonviolence will unite us for these critical tasks, and only nonviolence offers us a vibrant path forward.
+Healing the damage we’ve done to the planet will require all the energy, creativity, and dedication we’ve got; nonviolence can unite us for these critical tasks, and offer us a vibrant path forward.

 In the event that 350 Seattle ceases to function, all remaining assets will be either sold to pay debts or donated to another climate change-focused organization with 501-C-3 status.

 Section 1: Name: The name of the organization shall be 350seattle.org (also referred to in these bylaws as the “Organization”).

 Section 2: Purpose: The 350seattle.org is organized exclusively for charitable, religious, educational, and scientific purposes, including, for such purposes, the making of distributions to organizations that qualify as exempt organizations under section 501(c)(3) of the Internal Revenue Code, or the corresponding section of any future federal tax code.